Best all-in-one printers of 2024

 The print speed and quality are good enough for any small to medium-sized business, and the running cost is competitive.
 If required, you can load 250 sheets of A4 paper in the main tray and add additional paper trays.
 Thanks to the excellent touchscreen interface and built-in Wi-Fi functionality, it is also straightforward.
 But if your work requires fax, you should look at the almost identical i-SENSYS MF744Cdw model.

-Read the full review: Canon i-SENSYS MF742Cdw
+Read our full Canon i-SENSYS MF742Cdw review

-The best all-in-one printer for home office
+The best AIO printer for the home office

 Canon PIXMA G7020 on a desk in an office